WalternativE/evaluation-preprocessing-methods-sentinel2-ml-based-bathymetry-estimation/Readme.md

   [11 - Bahamas](notebooks/11__lgbm_calibration_bahamas.ipynb),
   [12 - Mille Lacs Lake](notebooks/12__lgbm_calibration_mille_lacs.ipynb))

 Each notebook includes a detailed description of the current context and each taken step.
+I tried to document each notebook in a way that they can also be read in isolation.
+In some instances (especially when comparing results) I add references to other notebooks.
 If you wish to read a more condensed writeup of the project please feel free to follow the link to my conference paper.

 ## Python Sources